pinterf/RgTools/README.md

    instead of really do 1/4 1/2 1/4 kernel blur like C (todo).
    This is written in docs but even very old RemoveGrainSSE2 acts like this)
 - Avisynth+ V8 header, frame property copy support
 - opt debug parameter to RemoveGrain.
-0:auto, 1:c 2:SSE2 3:SSE4.1 4:AVX2
+0:auto, 1:c 2:SSE2 3:SSE4.1 4:AVX2.
+Replaces bool "optAvx2"

 v0.98 (20190814)
 - Include "TemporalRepair" filter from old RemoveGrainT package (rewritten C and SIMD intrinsics from pure inline asm)